R. Douglas Clark [Return to top]

 Laura Hays [Return to top]

 Laura Hays is a longtime Santa Fe resident who has combined her prize-winning fiction writing with a business career that has included accounting, marketing, real estate, and computer consulting as well as a major role in her husband’s successful construction business.
+She is also a performing musician and composer.

 Laura Hay’s novel, Incarnation